 This type of turn is common when the skier is on terrain that's too steep for the current skill level or when you have to quickly change the direction of the skis at small speeds (at higher speeds, deflecting the body across the slope requires a more definite edge engagement).

-When the ski is turning because of the ski design and snow interaction (let's say more towards the carving spectrum), there is a certain tension in the lower legs, required for the separation of the upper body from the lower body, where the lower body "follows" the skis around a turn and the upper body does not (i.e. coiling or counteraction).
+When the ski is turning because of the ski design and snow interaction (let's say more towards the carving side of things), there is a certain tension in the lower legs, required for the separation of the upper body from the lower body, where the lower body "follows" the skis around a turn and the upper body does not (i.e. coiling or counteraction).

-Steering is the active one, so any effort to guide the skis around the turn, above and beyond that passive foot rotation required for separation.
+Steering is the one with active effort, so any effort to guide the skis around the turn, above and beyond that passive foot rotation required for separation.

 During a high performance transition, where the skis cross under a coiled body, some active resistance in the feet and legs is also required to not allow the body to unwind, although this time this effort is required to not allow the skis to rotate while unweighted, so in a way, directly opposite to steering.

 There is a concept of a brushed carve.
-The difference from steering is that when brushing, the guiding or active foot rotation effort is missing and/or not emphasized.
-The skier makes the same movements as in a carved turn, except, by managing a smaller edge angle as in a carved turn, the skier does not let the skis engage strongly and the ski will skid somewhat.
+The difference from steering is that when brushing, the guiding or active foot rotation effort is de-emphasized.
+The skier makes the same movements as in a carved turn, except, by managing a smaller edge angle as in a carved turn, the skier does not let the skis engage strongly and the ski will skid a somewhat tighter turn.

-Overall, when brushing, the tail follows the tips as it would do in a carved turn, but with more displacement (skid).
-So brushing differs from steering by not requiring extra rotational input into the skis, using the exact same techniques and movements as carving, but the same simple speed control as skidding the turns offers, with that passive foot rotation we discussed above*.
+Overall, when brushing, the tail follows the tips as it would do in a carved turn, but with a bit more displacement (skid).
+So brushing differs from steering by not requiring extra rotational input into the skis, instead using the exact same techniques and movements as carving, but adding the same simple speed control as skidding the turns offers, with that passive foot rotation we discussed above*.